mohdnadeemece/Social_media_keywords/README.md

-# Social_media_keywords
+# Social_media_Analytic
-basically its webapplication use for to know the reaction of the peoples ay particular topic.
+basically it's a web application use for to know the reaction of the people a particular topic.
+Basicallu it analysis the sentiments